 Mrs. Schulz earned her bachelor's degree in Elementary Education from Xavier University and master degree in Learning Disabilities K-12.
 She comes from Harrison High School in Farmington with ten years of experience.
 Mrs. Schulz was a resource room teacher, co-taught in Algebra and Geometry along with teaching a Specially Designed Instruction class to help students in Algebra.
 One of Mrs. Schulz’s passions is for students to becoming lifelong learners.
 Mrs. Schulz and her husband love spending time with their three children.
 Mrs. Schulz enjoys reading, especially by the pool, exercising, cooking, baking, gardening,traveling and taking her golden retriever Maverick for long walks.

-Mrs. Weber joined the WTMC staff in 2015.
-She has a Bachelor of Science in Education from the University of Michigan with a major in biology and a minor in chemistry.
-Mrs. Weber is passionate about teaching science using a modeling framework, in which students work together as scientists to construct conceptual and mathematical models to explain phenomena in the natural world.
-In her spare time, Mrs. Weber enjoys coaching volleyball, and traveling around the U.S. and other countries.
+Elise Weber is a graduate of the University of Michigan, and holds a major in biology and a minor in chemistry for secondary education.
+Before joining the WTMC staff, Mrs. Weber taught 6-12 grade science in Grand Marais, Michigan.
+She is passionate about teaching science using a modeling framework, in which students work together as scientists to construct conceptual and mathematical models to explain phenomena in the natural world.
+Additionally, Mrs. Weber teaches a forensic science elective at WTMC.
+In her spare time, Mrs. Weber enjoys playing volleyball, reading, traveling, and attending educational workshops.